SMC-Hack/bullship-agent-contract/README.md

 - Stock token purchasing with USDC
 - Stock selling request commitment and fulfillment
 - Price per token calculation based on USDC balance and token supply
-- Cross-chain token purchase integration with CCTP
+- Cross-chain token purchase integration with CCTP (not on production yet)

 #### AgentToken.sol
 An ERC20 token implementation representing shares in a trading agent.
 Features: